AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/reports/real-time.md

 # Analytics real-time reports API

 The Analytics 2.0 real-time report API endpoint allows you to access real-time data programmatically through Adobe Developer.
-The endpoint uses the same data and methods that are used when working with real-time data in the UI.
 The real-time data reported is less than two minutes latent and auto-updates on a minute-by-minute basis.
 See the [Real-time reporting overview](https://experienceleague.adobe.com/en/docs/analytics/components/real-time-reporting/realtime) for more information.

 The endpoint described in this guide is routed through analytics.adobe.io.
 To use it, you will need to first create a client with access to the Adobe Analytics Reporting API.
 For more information, refer to [Getting started with the Analytics API](https://developer.adobe.com/analytics-apis/docs/2.0/guides/).